BryceSchroeder/delvmod/README.md

 delv.archive - Reads and writes Delver Archives (e.g. "Cythera Data")

 delv.colormap - Contains the palette of indexed colors used by Cythera.
-You probably won't need to access this directly.
+You may need to access this if you are undertaking to display graphics.

-delv.graphics - Handles the Delver Engine's custom compressed graphics format
+delv.graphics - Handles the Delver Engine's custom compressed graphics format, and also the uncompressed icon graphics.

 delv.monster - Handles the special monster stats resource.
 (Note that in the course of the game, the scripting system would normally access this itself